DanielTomlinsonSage/DanielTomlinsonSage/README.md

 <br/>

 <h2> Full Stack Developer </h2>
+I have been at this for 20 years, and all round capable of working with large teams.
+Self starter, active motivator, and a strong focus on delivering best in class - at pace.

 ### Platforms
 Having worked on some of the most popular Cloud platforms, and based on my experience with them informed decisions regarding what they do well.<br/>